Zul'jin Build Guide “Taz'dingo!”

 Welcome to our guide for Zul'jin, a Ranged Assassin in Heroes of the Storm.
 Within these pages, you will find everything required to understand how best to play this hero, in both different map styles and team compositions.

-Zul'jin is a ranged assassin who can be utilized as either a Basic Attack sustained damage dealer or Basic Ability burst "mage".
-His play style is ultimately dependent on the way in which Zul'jin is talented.
-Berserker upgrades tends to shift Zul'jin toward Basic Attack damage, while Twin Cleave upgrades combined with Guillotine make for exceptional burst damage.
-Much like other ranged assassins, learning how to effectively position within the allied backline is integral to Zul'jin's success; as many times he will end up being the enemy team's primary target of focus.
+Zul'jin is a Ranged Assassin who can be utilized as either a Marksman or a pseudo-Mage His play style is ultimately dependent on the way in which Zul'jin is talented.
+Berserker upgrades tends to shift Zul'jin toward Attack Damage, while Twin Cleave upgrades combined with Guillotine make for exceptional burst damage.
+Much like other Ranged Assassins, learning how to effectively position within the allied backline is integral to Zul'jin's success; as many times he will end up being the enemy team's primary target of focus.